nordcloud/serverless-boilerplate/README.md

 * plugin [serverless-webpack] (https://github.com/elastic-coders/serverless-webpack): enable endpoint create from cli
 * file `serverless.yml.json`: Register plugins above
 * file `webpack.config.js`: Settings for webpack-plugin
+* file `templates/function.ejs`: Template to use for new functions
+* library `lib/envVars.js`: used by the function template to populate SERVERLESS_PROJECT, SERVERLESS_STAGE and SERVERLESS_FUNCTION

 ## Creating new project